5 Best Practices To Optimize NOI For Small Operators | Grace Hill

 Setting up associates to succeed and reach those performance benchmarks through a professional and ongoing training program also helps to establish a connection to their work.
 Employees are happiest when they are confident and productive in their roles.

 And maintenance team members are no exception.
-Service technicians are currently among the most hard-to-fill positions in multifamily, due to the demand for their skills outside of the apartment industry.
+Due to the demand for their skills outside of the apartment industry, maintenance technicians are currently among the most hard-to-fill positions in multifamily.
 Incentivizing renewals is a great way to engage and retain maintenance team members.

-Also, it is long past time to throw out the outdated one (associate) per 100 (residents) rule.
+Also, it is long past time to throw out the outdated rule of one (associate) per 100 (residents).
 Understaffing is one of the quickest ways to drive employee dissatisfaction.
-The current ratio should be closer to 1/40 in order to avoid overloading employees and to establish an environment where they can work happily and efficiently.
+The current ratio should be closer to 1 in 40 to avoid overloading employees and establish an environment where they can work happily and efficiently.

 Smaller operators have the opportunity to distinguish themselves through their customer service, and that can be achieved by building continuity among teams.